marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/Fig1_IO_BMW.png" width="900">
 </figure>

-The figures below show the responses of selected variables to an increase in government spending (from 20$ to 30$).
+As before, the figures below show the responses of selected variables to an increase in government spending (from 20$ to 30$).

 <figure>
 <img